 At Shiryodo Karate we cater for all ages and levels of fitness.
-In our senior program we have people of all ages, teenages, mums and dads, right through to those in the 60’s.
+In our senior program we have people of all ages, teenagers, mums and dads, right through to those in the 60’s.
 We recognize that depending on peoples age and past experience they will have differing levels of fitness and learn at different rates.
 These individual differences and abilities of people are always taken into account by the instructors at Shiryodo Karate.

 The senior program is for ages 15 and above, if your already 14 when you start then we will get you to start as a senior, rather than train for a short time and change over.

 Seniors begin their training at Shiryodo Karate with our 2 class introductory program.
-At these classes students are taken through some of the basic Karate techniques that they will be learning at an easy to follow pace.
+In these classes students are taken through some of the basic Karate techniques that they will be learning at an easy to follow pace.
 We also explain the reasons behind some of the things we do and what people can expect from training at Shiryodo Karate.
 Book an intro today and discover what the martial arts can do for you.

 Once people have completed the introductory lessons they then attend our beginner classes where we focus on teaching basic techniques and some simple combinations and applications using these.
 If training regularly most people will complete our beginner program in 2-3 months at which time they grade to a blue belt.